devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## EC2

 - Setting up a diversified allocation strategy for your Spot Fleet is a best practice to increase the chances that a spot request can be fulfilled by EC2 capacity in the event of an outage in one of the Availability Zones.
 You can include each AZ available to you in the launch specification.
 And instead of using the same subnet each time, use three unique subnets (each mapping to a different AZ).
+- Elastic Fabric Adapter (EFA) is a network interface for Amazon EC2 instances that enables customers to run applications requiring high levels of inter-node communications at scale on AWS.
+- You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
+  - Cluster – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+  - Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+  - Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

 ## ELB